 Regularly check the concrete pit at the start of the sand filter to ensure that water leaving the septic tank is not high in solids.
 This may be a sign that the septic tank is full.

 If a treatment system discharges effluent into a stormwater drain, the treated effluent must be regularly tested by a National Association of Testing Laboratories-approved laboratory.
-Look in the Yellow Pages under ‘Analysts’.
-Council notifies owners when this analysis is due and requires test results within 14 days.
+Look in the Yellow Pages under ‘Analysts’. we will notify the owner when this analysis is due and requires test results within 14 days.

-For more information please download: A Guide to Septic System Operation and Maintenance (2.43 MB) or Septic maintenance fact sheet (524.46 KB) or call Council’s Health and Local Laws Team on 9840 9333.
+For more information, please download: A Guide to Septic System Operation and Maintenance (2.43 MB) or Septic maintenance fact sheet (524.46 KB) or contact us.